About us

 Tiffany Lee

 Tiffany Lee (she/they) is a Black queer femme from New York City.
-She has Master’s degrees in Gender and Women’s Studies and Afro-American Studies from UW–Madison.
+She has Masters degrees in Gender and Women’s Studies and Afro-American Studies from UW–Madison.
 Her scholarship and activism are centered on queer folk of color.
 She enjoys (good) spoken word, clever Internet memes, and challenging oppressive structures – small and large.
 She is extremely excited to bring her passion and experience to help create and sustain an empowering environment for queer people and our allies on this campus.

 Alberto Santiago Ferreiras

-Position title: Program Coordinator for First Generation Initiatives
+Position title: First Generation Initiatives Program Coordinator

 Alberto Santiago Ferreiras (he/they) serves as the Program Coordinator for First Generation Initiatives for the Office of Inclusion Education.
 They identify as a Queer Dominican Immigrant from New York City.
 A Posse Alumn, they graduated from UW-Madison with a bachelors in Information Science and a certificate in digital studies.
 During his time at UW he interned at the Gender and Sexuality Campus Center where he found his passion for student affairs.
 They are committed to improving the system of higher education, so that students face fewer challenges and make higher education more accessible for all.

-Hanul Park
+Hanul Park Harvey

-Position title: Our Wisconsin Program Coordinator
+Position title: Student Success Program Coordinator

 Contact us